Your Guide to Cod Hole and Ribbon Reefs

 There are also a few gullies and canyons leading from the sandy floor up into the main reef, and these are worth exploring for the marine life to be found in them.

-Pixie Pinnacle - Situated between Ribbon Reefs #9 and #10, the Pixie Pinnacle is another of the Great Barrier Ribbon Reef's signature dive sites.
-It's only 15m in diameter, but is so renowned that it's visited by all the dive boats.
+Situated between Ribbon Reefs #9 and #10, the Pixie Pinnacle is another of the Great Barrier Ribbon Reef's signature sites.
+It's only 15m in diameter, but is so renowned that it's visited by all the diving boats.
 The amount of marine life packed onto this pinnacle is simply amazing.

 You start your dive by descending to the base of the pinnacle and slowly work your way back in an upward spiral.
 The base always warrants a look across the sandy bottom as on occasion a cruising white tip reef shark and ray can be spotted.
 Keep an eye on the blue on the way up, as schooling fusiliers, trevally, barracudas, batfish and mackerel are a likely sight.